kyasutome/BabyMIND-Analysis/README.md

 Fill spillnumber into the Beaminfo class
 Get files in process/1-BMCalib

+2. BSDApply

+Read T2K offcial BSD
+Implement beam information such as "unixtime", "P.O.T" into BMBSD class Get files in process/3-BMBSD

+3. EvtDisp

-2. PMClass
+3-1.
+PMClass

 Read data taken by Proton Modules
 Fill parameters into PMRecon class
 Get files in process/2-PMClass

-3. BSDApply

-Read T2K offcial BSD
-Implement beam information such as "unixtime", "P.O.T" into BMBSD class Get files in process/3-BMBSD

-4. EvtDisp

-4-1.
+3-2.
 MakeEvt

 Create the format for makeing Event Display
 Get files in process/4-BMEVT

-4-2.
+3-3.
 MakeDisp

 Create the Event Display

 Event Display (This is the very immature version.
 Will be updated more.)
 1. Color dots means Each Bunch.
 2. Currently using the spill matching between Baby MIND & Proton Module

+4. DataSanity

+Create the data taking efficiency plot using "BMBSD*.root" which is a output of program 2 "BSDApply".

 ## Shell control